 The project is inspired by, and a further development of, my MA project.
-The latter explored the relationship between visualism, practice and knowledge in context of ecological alteration, through the specific case of the disease coffee leaf rust.
+The latter explored the relationship between visualism, practice, and knowledge in context of ecological alteration, through the specific case of the coffee leaf rust disease.

 Articles in Peer-Reviewed Journals

 2020. [co-authored with Ståle Knudsen and Ingrid Birce Müftüoğlu].
 "Standardizing responsibility through the stakeholder figure.
 Norwegian hydropower in Turkey".
 Focaal Journal of Global and Historical Anthropology, 88: 58-75 .

 2020. [co-authored with Ståle Knudsen, Dinah Rajak & Siri Lange].
 "Bringing the state back in.
 Corporate social responsibility and the paradoxes of Norwegian state capitalsm in the international energy sector".
 Focaal Journal of Global and Historical Anthropology, 88: 1-21.